What is an EEG?

 provider then interprets the reading.

-During an EEG, your healthcare provider typically looks at about 100 pages, or computer
+During an EEG, your provider typically looks at about 100 pages, or computer screens, of

-screens, of activity.
-He or she pays special attention to the basic waveform.
-But
+activity.
+They pay special attention to the basic waveform.
+But your provider also

-measure electrical activity in your brain in response to stimulation of sight, sound,
+activity in your brain in response to stimulation of sight, sound, or touch.

 Why might I need an EEG?